rosscg/OxThesis-Setup/readme.md

 ### Configuration

+- (Mac) Make the startup script executable with the terminal command: `chmod +x runThesisMac.command`
 - Move the thesis folder somewhere appropriate and rename if desired.
-- Create a shortcut/alias to the runThesisMac.sh or runThesisWin.bat where convenient.
+- Create a shortcut/alias to the runThesisMac.command or runThesisWin.bat where convenient.
 You can delete the file not relevant to your OS.
-- (Mac) Make the startup script executable with the terminal command: `chmod a+x runThesisMac.sh`
-- Edit latexmkrc file: remove the second line if using a Mac, remove the first line if using Windows.
+- Edit latexmkrc file: remove the second line if using a Mac; remove the first line if using Windows.
-- You may delete this readme.md from your folder.

 -----------------